bhavaygg/CellSP/README.md

 CellSP use a biclustering tool, LAS, to analyze each of the patterns and identiy "gene-cell modules".
 Each module represents a set of genes or gene pairs that exhibit the same type of sub-cellular pattern in the same set of cells, with statistical significance estimated by a Bonferroni-based score.

 CellSP has 2 functions for module discovery, one for SPRAWL and one for InSTAnT.
 Both the functions share the same parameters but the InSTAnt function has two additional parameter
     - `alpha`: p-value signifiance threshold below which a gene-pair is considered for biclustering.
-Default = 1e-3
+Default = `1e-3`
     - `topk`: Select only the K most significant gene pairs that have p-value < `alpha`.
-Default = None
+Default = `None`

 These parameters is used the restrict the number of gene-pairs over which biclustering is performed in order to reduce the computational complexity.

 The other parameters used are -
     - `num_biclusters`: Number of modules to find.
-Default = 10.
+Default = `'auto'`.
     - `randomized_searches`: Number of randomized searches to perform in LAS.
-Default = 50000.
+Default = `50000`.

+The `num_biclusters` parameter can be set to any integer of choice.
+The `auto` option generates a null distribution for each pattern and finds suitable LAS score threshold based on the data.

 ```
 adata_st = cellSP.ch.bicluster_instant(adata_st, distance_threshold=2, threads=128, alpha=1e-5, num_biclusters = 50, randomized_searches = 50000)